 - The Kid from Dick Tracy: a scrawny street orphan who survives by eating out of garbage cans and is a protege of Steve the Tramp.

 - Short Round in Indiana Jones and the Temple of Doom: an eleven-year old taxicab driver in Shanghai, Short Round was orphaned when the Japanese bombed Shanghai in 1932; he helps Indiana escape from Lao Che.

 - Phillipe in Ladyhawke is in his late teens and is perfectly fine with being a petty thief and a purse-cutter.
 The film opens with him escaping from an inescapable dungeon, then instantly going back to thievery.
 He's shown being perfectly capable of fending for himself throughout the entire story.

-- In Solo, Han Solo claims to have "been running scams on the streets of Corellia and stealing landspeeders since he was ten.
+- In Solo, Han Solo claims to have been running scams on the streets of Corellia and stealing landspeeders since he was ten.
 And he had to pick pockets and steal stuff and bring it to Lady Proxima, like the other scrumrats.

 - The Tinker Tots from Super Minion.
 They run penny-ante extortion schemes and set up booby-traps, which they frequently use to either steal from people while they're stuck or demand payment to help people get out.
 Most members of Hellion's Henchmen find them annoying, but not enough to warrant the violence it would take to get rid of them.

 - Skif from Take a Thief is an adept street rat and thief who, at first, lifts food from the rich to feed himself, and later joins up with The Fagin's gang to live in decent comfort while pilfering valuable items.
 Most of his original gangmates also get out decently, however.
 This phase of his life comes to an end when his home is burned down by an arsonist, catapulting him into adulthood early and driving him to become a true master thief, and later leading him to the Heralds.